Because jewelry is an accessory to fashion, any discussion of jewelry styles has to include information about fashion silhouettes.

 The war affected fashion in another significant way: government regulations set guidelines for domestic production and consumption, with restricted access to certain materials.
 These measures dictated the amount of fabric that could be used in a garment and prohibited nonessential details (such as ornamentation) and certain types of clothing (such as woolen wraps).
 “Everything was restricted, including pleats, the number of buttons, use of metal zippers, cuffs, yokes, and pockets” (Clothing Through American History: 1900 to the Present).

 As with the previous war, women took men’s places in the workforce and participated in volunteer organizations.
 Daytime attire changed to masculine, well-tailored suits inspired by military uniforms, with straight, knee-length skirts and long, tight-fitting jackets with wide padded shoulders.
 Pants and culottes became acceptable wear for women everywhere, not just in sports activities, because so many rode bicycles to work.
 Dresses with fitted bodices and square, V, or round necklines were somewhat more feminine.
-For evening, the triangular silhouette of long dresses in the early 1940s, created by padded shoulders, narrow waist and flared shirt, eventually became the slim sheath, as fabric shortages caused skirts to become narrow.
+For evening, the triangular silhouette of long dresses in the early 1940s, created by padded shoulders, narrow waist and flared skirt, eventually became the slim sheath, as fabric shortages caused skirts to become narrow.

 Hair was longer and worn up during the day for safety reasons.
 Upswept styles included the French twist and the victory roll (created by curling and then rolling voluminous curls around the face).
 When worn down, the hair was generally parted on the side without bangs and curled into a page-boy at the base.
 Hats were an essential accessory that allowed women to make a fashion statement during these years of austerity.
 Various styles prevailed, including berets and broad-rimmed hats in the early years, then smaller styles as the war progressed.